 - Capital Asset Management sends the Physical Inventory Certification Form to the Equipment Custodian's email via DocuSign.
 Follow the steps in the Completing the Physical Inventory Certification in DocuSign for Equipment Custodians job aid to certify the Physical Inventory Certification Form by both the custodian and department head.

 You should also review all pertinent policies including BUS-29: Management and Control of University Equipment, and if appropriate, policies and guidelines for the funding agency.

-- Physically verify that the following attributes from the actual equipment matches what is shown in the listing and report any discrepancies:
+- Physically verify that the following attributes from the actual equipment match what is shown in the listing:

 - Make sure that tags are bar-coded and affixed to the equipment where they can easily be read.
 Request new tags from Capitalized Asset Management (CAM) if necessary.

 - Report to CAM equipment (original acquisition cost >=$5,000) that has been transferred to UCSF from another institution or came to UCSF by some other means, but did not get added to inventory.